In this article

 3. Colorpoint Pattern

 Cats with the colorpoint pattern have mostly white bodies with coloring on the face, ears, paws, and tail.
-It is temperature-controlled albinism that ceases the production of pigment in areas over a specific temperature.
+It is temperature-sensitive partial albinism caused by a mutation in the tyrosinase gene that reduces pigment production in warmer areas.
 The color present is usually brown or black and is darker in areas where the body is cooler.
-This pattern is one of the most unusual cat colors and offers more protection from sunlight and allows the pigment to reach sensitive areas like the ears and nose.
+This pattern is one of the most unusual cat colors and offers more protection from sunlight, and allows the pigment to reach sensitive areas like the ears and nose.
 Because albinism is involved, many of these cats have blue eyes.

-Colorpoint is relatively common in the Siamese cat and a few other breeds but quite rare otherwise, even though it can occur in any breed.
+Colorpoint is relatively common in the Siamese and related breeds and uncommon in the general cat population, though it can occur in any breed.

 4. Silver Pattern

-The silver coat pattern describes a condition where only the tip of the hair contains pigment, which gives your cat a smoky or silvery appearance but leaves the stripes and other markings still visible.
+The silver coat pattern describes a condition where only the tip of the hair contains pigment; the inhibitor gene suppresses pigment at the base of the hair shaft, which gives your cat a smoky or silvery appearance but leaves the stripes and other markings still visible.
 There are three types of silver patterns based on how much hair is colored.

 All silver patterns are rare and can fetch a high price from breeders.